dfds/crossplane-configuration-dfds/package/aws/README.md

 ### Folder structure

 The resource folder must sit in the package//aws folder.
-The folder name must match the AWS resource name.
+The folder name must match the AWS resource name and a sub-folder must exist inside this per version in `v#` format.
-For example: `package/aws/bucket` for the `bucket` resource from provider-aws.
+For example: `package/aws/bucket/v1` for `v1` of the `bucket` resource from provider-aws.

+### Versioning

+To workaround issues with upgrades, our versioning strategy is to reflect the version in the resource name.
+This allows different versions of the same type of resource to exist together as they are essentially different resources.
+For example, `XAWSBucketV1`, `XAWSBucketV2`.
+This is explained under the XRD naming conventions below.

 ### Naming conventions